 Later, because of Gwen's return Peter and his friends (MJ, Kitty Pryde and Kong) want to get together and do something, and since Johnny Storm doesn't have any friends and wants Peter to find him a girlfriend, they all agree to go out.
 During their ride on the L train on their way to meet Johnny Storm, the Ultimatum wave hits, leaving New York underwater.

-After a strange conversation between the the new-found friends, Mary Jane, Gwen and Kitty all agree on one thing, neither of them like Peter's long hair.
-So because of that, in the girl's bathroom Mary Jane gives Peter a haircut as agreed by Peter's two ex-girlfriends and his current girlfriend.
+After a strange conversation between the new-found friends, Mary Jane, Gwen, and Kitty all agree on one thing, neither of them like Peter's long hair.
+So because of that, in the girl's bathroom, Mary Jane gives Peter a haircut as agreed by Peter's two ex-girlfriends and his current girlfriend.

 Earth 65 (Spider-Gwen)

-Gwen is recruited to take part in the Spider-Verse event where Spider-Men from every reality are being hunted down by Morlun and his family.
-She is one of Spider-Man's (616) right hand members but he is unwilling to risk her in dangerous situations since he couldn't save his own Gwen Stacy.
-They promise to look after each others backs.
+Gwen is recruited to take part in the Spider-Verse event where Spider-Men from every reality is being hunted down by Morlun and his family.
+She is one of Spider-Man's (616) right-hand members but he is unwilling to risk her in dangerous situations since he couldn't save his own Gwen Stacy.
+They promise to look after each other's backs.

 House of M

 During the events of House of M ensued by the mutant Scarlet Witch, Gwen was never killed.
 Peter was able to save Gwen, and they were happily married and had a son.
 She was a scientist, activist, and mother during this alternate reality.
 However, when the Scarlet Witch is depowered and the world shifts back to normal with the decimation of mutants, Peter Parker wakes up to his "true life" where Gwen really is dead, and he's married to Mary Jane.
 Earth 616's Peter Parker still has memories of this life that could have been and continues to live with the newborn pain he thought he'd left behind.